stereolabs/zed-ros-wrapper/latest_changes.md

 v3.4
 ---------
 - Add support for new DEPTH16_MM data type for depth (OPENNI MODE)
+- Fix issue #660: detected objects topic not published if depth computation not active

 RGB/Depth sync fix #629 (2020-11-02)
 -------------------------------